 * The exception to this requirement applies to students whose mother tongue is English and who finished a Bachelor’s degree from an institution where English is the language of instruction in an English-speaking country. |

-If a holder of a bachelor’s degree with a GPA of (2.5 to 2.99 out of 4) or equivalent, and meets the English language condition, he should:
+If a holder of a bachelor's degree with a CGPA of (3.00 to 4) or equivalent, and does not meet the English language condition set above, he/she should:

-If a holder of a bachelor’s degree with a GPA of (2 to 2.49 out of 4) or equivalent, and meets the English language condition, he should:
+If a holder of a bachelor's degree with a CGPA less than (3 out of 4) or equivalent, and meets the English language condition, he/she should:

-If a holder of a bachelor’s degree with a GPA of (2.5 to 2.99 out of 4) or equivalent, and meets the English language condition, he should:
+If a holder of a bachelor's degree with a CGPA less than (3 out of 4) or equivalent, and does not meet the English language condition set above, he/she should:

 To obtain a “Master of Science in Clinical Pharmacy”, a student must successfully complete 36 credit hours, including 24 credit hours of didactic courses, 6 credit hours of the clinical and a dissertation of 6 credit hours. with minimum Cumulative Grade Point Average (CGPA) of 3 out of 4.